Marvel Zombies 2: Plot

 Later, the zombies are called to a meeting with Malcolm to discuss using the inter-dimensional portal to transport the remaining humans to another universe.
 However, Malcolm reveals that he intentionally sabotaged the device to not work, claiming that he never wants to know what civilization is like and that he would enjoy ruling over New Wakanda alone.
 He then announces that he would be getting rid of the zombies to prevent them from getting in the way of his plans, and also reveals that he murdered T'Challa's son, T'Channa, and that one day, he would murder T'Challa's grandson.
 Malcolm then activates the machine and the zombies are hurled into another dimension.

-Forge then arrives and confronts Malcolm over his actions, only to be knocked unconscious by Malcolm, who proclaims that they're someone else's problem now.
+Forge arrives and confronts Malcolm over his actions, only to be knocked unconscious by Malcolm, who proclaims that they are someone else's problem now.

 Collected editions

 The series has been collected into a single volume: